NuevoFoundation/workshops/content/english/pygame-pong/activity-1.md

 ![Pong game with incorrect boundary](../media/width-highlight.png)

 Find `# TODO (ACTIVITY 1)` in the code.
-Follow the instructions to modify the `WIDTH` attribute of the `Pong` class.
+Follow the instructions there to modify the `WIDTH` attribute of the `Pong` class.
 If you did this correctly, the boundary problem will be fixed.
-Press <b>run</b> and observe the result.
+Press <b>run</b> to observe the result.

 {{% notice tip %}}